 In addition, the Department of Neurology has a rich network of academic clinicians involved in innovative and frontrunner research.
 As the prior recipient of the prestigious Specialized Programs of Translational Research in Acute Stroke (SPOTRIAS) grant and now the Stroke Trials Network as a Regional Coordinating Center from the National Institute of Neurological Disorders and Stroke, the Stroke division continues to excel in pioneering several locally run trials in stroke epidemiology, neuropharmacology, neuro-genetics, functional brain imaging, and neuro-rehabilitation.
 We are an active site in multiple local and multicenter multi-disciplinary clinical trials (eg, CREST-2, TIMELESS, MOST, Sleep-SMART, among others), and thanks to the team of experienced coordinators lead the country is most patients enrolled in several of these trials.
 Fellows are encouraged to play active roles in recruitment, data collection and follow-up, as well as develop original research projects under the mentorship of the Stroke Division Faculty.

 To apply for the fellowship, the applicant must be eligible for a New York State Medical License on the start date of the fellowship.
 Those applicants who have attended a non-US medical school must have completed at least one year of training in internal medicine in a GME-approved residency training program, and three years of residency training in Neurology.
 US citizens, green card holders, and J-1 visa holders are all eligible.

 Applications occur via ERAS.
 Applications are reviewed by a diverse committee.

-- Chinwe Ibeh, MD – Assistant in Clinical Neurology
+- Chinwe Ibeh, MD – Assistant Professor of Neurology

 - JP Mohr, MD – Sciarra Professor of Neurology